 The longest client relationship I’ve had was 24 months, and typically I see my client engagements last between six and eight months.
 At that point, they might decide that it’s been a great relationship, but they want to take things internal, or they want to focus on a new area of weakness.

-In a lot of ways, I think of this as a huge win even when a client chooses a different path.
+In a lot of ways, I think of this as a huge win even when a client looking for content writers for hire chooses a different path.
 When I think back to my time initially as a freelancer, most of these projects only lasted around a month – if that.
 So to be able to work with a client for three, six, or nine months is a huge win.
 I love watching these relationships grow stronger over time.

 Is client retention beyond an average of six to eight months something you’re actively working on?